 Sunscreens absorb or reflect the dangerous ultraviolet rays that can burn our skin.
 The chemicals in sunscreens react with your skin to help ward off these rays.
 Some of these chemicals like PABA (para-aminobezoic acid) can irritate your skin, so be sure to test different sunscreens before you give yourself a good slathering.

-Dangerous ultraviolet light from the sun comes in two wave lengths: short waves (UVA) and long waves (UVB).
+Dangerous ultraviolet light from the sun comes in two wavelengths: short waves (UVA) and long waves (UVB).

 UVA isn’t as damaging as UVB, but you’re exposed to a lot more of it.
 It’s what gives you a tan.
 It’s the light used in tanning salons.
-And, until recently, scientist weren’t too worried about its effect on our skin.
+And, until recently, scientists weren’t too worried about its effect on our skin.
 Now, however, it’s been proven that prolonged UVA exposure can cause skin cancer.

 UVB is what gives you a sunburn.
 It doesn’t penetrate the skin as deeply as UVA, but it’s the main cause of skin cancer.
 UVB is more prevalent at high altitudes, so be extra careful up there.